charansorted/Techtest/vivify_e2e/README.md

 ![Alt text](<Screenshot 2023-11-26 at 19.31.33.png>) - When a slot is removed by clicking remove all button, reserved available slots value is presented as 1 to the user
 ![Alt text](<Screen Shot 2023-11-26 at 19.35.18 pm.png>)- Spinner keeps spinning ages and timesout
 ![Alt text](<Screen Shot 2023-11-26 at 19.35.41 pm.png>) - Another status code : 500 exception caught whilst testing, unfortunately my network wasn't opened
+I was also seeing some intermittent status code : 404 when i was trying to remove a available time slot and also whilst trying to discard a timeslot